needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines-Aliasing.md

 # Function Cloning for Better Aliasing Deduction

 For function calls where Burst knows about the aliasing between parameters to the function, Burst can infer the aliasing and propagate this onto the called function to allow for greater optimization opportunities.
-Lets look at an example:
+Let's look at an example:

 ```c#
 [MethodImpl(MethodImplOptions.NoInlining)]